mozilla/mozmlops/mozmlops/README.md

 ## License

 `mozmlops` was created by Mozilla MLOps.
-It is licensed under the terms of the Proprietary license.
+It is licensed under the terms of the Mozilla Public License.

 ## Credits